KI für Nonprofits: Eindrücke von der Microsoft AI Tour Berlin

 The Urgency of AI Strategy

-Lessons from High-Performing Organizations (HPOs)
+Blueprint for Success: Learning from High-Performing Organizations

 Bridging the „Experience Gap“ in Communication, Measurement, and Learning

-The Role of HR and IT in AI Transformation
+The Strategic HR-IT Alliance in AI Transformation

-Actionable Takeaways for Your AI Transformation
+Strategic Imperatives for Your AI Transformation

 Conclusion: AI as a Human Transformation